 Anyway, that’s probably enough detail.
 The point I wanted to make is that until I joined Big Mouth and began making music regularly with a group, I’d always felt like I was quite useless at remembering people’s names.
 Like many people I’d always had to make a real conscious effort to keep new names in mind.
 However, in the last few months, with no deliberate action on my part, I’ve noticed that I seem to remember stuff like fleeting introductions, the names of people mentioned in conversations, or press releases and other such transient data much better than before.

 I’m curious as to whether it’s the ever-so-slightly more formal discipline of group music practice that’s done something to the wiring in my brain or whether it’s simply to do with expanding one’s social group in a sudden burst like this.
-Ive heard of people claiming increased brain power after taking music lessons.
+Ive heard of people claiming increased brain power after taking music lessons, here you can find piano teaching resources.
 It’s probably a combination of both and my suspicions about the power of music for boosting the brain are bolstered somewhat by a recent TED talk from Tod Machover and Dan Ellsey on the power of music

 I also wonder whether there’s some connection with the Earworms concept for language learning, which I reviewed back in 2006.